spargy4050v/kanadojo/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 KanaDojo is an open-source project built by the community, for the community.
+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for more detailed information on how to contribute.

 ### How to Contribute